 – New York Times

-Sarah Ioannides is the newly appointed Resident Conductor of NYO-USA, and Music Director of Symphony Tacoma.
-She maintains an extensive and international reputation as a guest conductor, speaker and adjudicator.
+Music Director of Symphony Tacoma, Sarah Ioannides is the newly appointed Resident Conductor of NYO-USA, and maintains an extensive and international reputation as a guest conductor, speaker and adjudicator.
 Described by the New York Times as a conductor with “unquestionable strength and authority” and a conductor with “magic” (News Tribune), Sarah Ioannides’ has gained recognition for her passionate performances, multifaceted leadership and creativity in programming and multimedia productions.

-Sarah began her career with the Cincinnati Symphony, appointed Ioannides as the first woman appointed to a full-time conducting position and she has since conducted extensivelty in the United States including the Buffalo Philharmonic, Charleston Symphony, Hawai’i Symphony, Louisville Orchestra, North Carolina Symphony, Rochester Philharmonic, Tulsa and the Toledo Symphony.
+Appointed as the first woman to a full-time conducting position with the Cincinnati Symphony, she has since conducted extensively in the United States including the Buffalo Philharmonic, Charleston Symphony, Hawai’i Symphony, Louisville Orchestra, North Carolina Symphony, Rochester Philharmonic, Tulsa and the Toledo Symphony.

-A great advocate for new music, Sarah has conducted and curated over 60 World, North American and European orchestral premiers, recorded world premieres with Nordic Chamber Orchestra, Malmö Symphony and the Royal Philharmonic Orchestra.
+Sarah has conducted and curated over 60 World, North American and European orchestral premiers, recorded world premieres with Nordic Chamber Orchestra, Malmö Symphony and the Royal Philharmonic Orchestra.
 She has produced many original videos for live orchestral multimedia performances and digital productions and was previously an assistant, production coordination with composer/conductor Tan Dun .

-Passionate about education, Sarah is the Founding Artistic Director of Cascade Conducting & Composing, now in its 6th year, which supports diversity on the podium through generous scholarships.
-Ioannides guest conducts conservatory orchestras such as Yale University, the Jacobs School of Music, CCPA and the Curtis Institute of Music.
-She is internationally sought after to coach women conductors from Australia to Canada.
-Appearing as key-note speaker and serving on numerous advisory boards, she has appeared multiple times as a panelist for the US Government’s National Endowment for the Arts (NEA) Panelist for the US Government.
+Founding Artistic Director of Cascade Conducting & Composing, now in its 6th year, Ioannides supports diversity on the podium through generous scholarships.
+Ioannides continues to conduct high-level students at Yale University, the Jacobs School of Music and the Curtis Institute of Music.
+Appearing as guest speaker and on numerous advisory boards, she has served as National Endowment for the Arts (NEA) Panelist for the US Government.